cunnie/docs/ntp_too_expensive.md

 * we use the `join` command to merge the proper fields together; this is so our scatterplot will display properly.
 The join-field is the polling interval in seconds
 * we use 3 iterations of `join`
-  1. the first one merges the fields with a common polling interval
+  1. the first one merges the fields with common polling intervals
-  1. the second one merges the polling interval that's present in the first file but not the second
+  1. the second one merges the polling intervals that are present in the first file but not the second
-  1. the final one merges the polling interval that's present in the second file but not the first
+  1. the final one merges the polling intervals that are present in the second file but not the first
 * we invoke `sort` in order to keep our temporary files lexically collated, a requirement of `join`
 * we create a series of temporary files, the last one of which (e.g. `5192.17.csv`) we will import into Google Docs
 * we need to perform one final `sort` before import (we need to sort numerically, not lexically):